micnekr/db/README.md

 # db

-A simple database system using the HashMap concept that is nowhere near being ready for use
+A simple proof-of-concept database that I worked on to practice using C++.
+Not for use in serious projects.

 Currently, insert and select functions on tables work, as well as basic math, e.g. `2*(2+2)` returns `8`

-Memory leaks will be fixed in the future

 ## Usage
 Run `cmake-build-debug-visual-studio/main.exe` and place it in the same folder as the `.dll` files, which creates a local server on port 9000 which listens to post requests.